schollz/find/README.md

 ```

+If you'd like to add (experimental) SVM support, please [see the SVM docs](https://doc.internalpositioning.com/svm/).

+If you'd like to add MQTT support, please [see the MQTT docs](https://doc.internalpositioning.com/mqtt/).

 #### Client

 The client gathers WiFi fingerprints and sends them to the server.
 There are two clients - one for an Android smartphone, and one for a WiFi-enabled computer.
 Check out the individual repos to get started on either/both: